ADHD in Business

 By the end of this session, participants will:

-• Recognise how ADHD may affect communication, productivity, and wellbeing at work
+• Understand how ADHD can affect communication, productivity, and wellbeing

-• Be confident in reducing barriers for ADHD colleagues
+• Be confident in identifying and removing barriers for ADHD colleagues

-• Understand how to harness ADHD strengths for team and business benefit
+• Know how to harness ADHD strengths for individual and organisational benefit

-• Have strategies for fostering a culture of understanding and psychological safety
+• Have strategies for building a culture of understanding and psychological safety

 For more information on how this course can be tailored to your organisation's specific learning requirements, get in touch: